BlockListed/blog_content/arc_str_vs_string_is_it_really_faster.md

 `String` by contrast, calls `Jemalloc`s `malloc` implementation, which uses **thread-local** memory arenas to get around this.

-What's still unexplained is why `String` gets *slower* when we *don't* drop the `String` after each use.
+What's still unexplained is why `String` gets *slower*, when we *don't* drop the `String` after each use.
 We would expect the call to `free` to take longer than just leaving it there.
 This is simply explained by how `Jemalloc` uses memory.
-As you might already know allocating memory from the kernel on Linux happens using the `mmap` syscall, which takes time.
+As you might already know, allocating memory from the kernel on Linux happens using the `mmap` syscall, which takes time.
 Therefore the allocator attempts to call `mmap` as little as possible, by putting multiple allocations into a single `mmap`ed "bucket".
 Therefore, if we constantly `malloc` then